Dervival/Data-Structures-and-Algorithms/Data-Structures/linkedList/README.md

 ## API, Approach & Efficiency
 - Insert: Inserts a node at the head of the list.
 The node can be created in the process or passed in.
 O(1) space and time impact.
 - Includes: Determines if a value exists within the linked list.
-O(n) time and O(1) space impact, where n is the number of nodes in the list.
+O(n) time impact due to the traversal required; O(1) space impact.
 - Print: Prints out all elements of the linked list to the console.
-O(n) time and O(1) space impact, where n is the number of nodes in the list.
+O(n) time impact due to the traversal required; O(1) space impact.
 - CountNodes: Returns the number of nodes in the linked list.
 If the list is empty, returns zero.
-O(n) time and O(1) space impact, where n is the number of nodes in the list.
+O(n) time impact due to the traversal required; O(1) space impact.
 - Behead: Removes the first node from the linked list if the list is not empty.
-0(1) time and space impact.
+0(1) time impact and space impact.
+- Append: Appends a node to the end of the linked list.
+O(n) time impact due to the traversal required; O(1) space impact.
+- InsertBefore: Searches for a node with the value given, then inserts a new node before the node containing the found value.
+Returns true if the insertion was successful, false otherwise.
+O(n) time impact as the worst case scenario requires a traversal; O(1) space impact.
+- InsertAfter: Searches for a node with the value given, then inserts a new node after the node containing the found value.
+Returns true if the insertion was successful, false otherwise.
+O(n) time impact as the worst case scenario requires a traversal; O(1) space impact.